-Join Cris Ippolite for an in-depth discussion in this video Introduction to data modeling, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Introduction to data modeling, part of FileMaker Pro: Relational Database Design (2011).

 - In the relational model,…data is broken down into small chunks…which are connected to each other by relationships.…By breaking data into smaller pieces,…accuracy is ensured by making data entry…a one time process,…and then reusing the data…by connecting it with other pieces.…Using this process,…a large collection of unorganized data is simplified…into its smallest units…and then related with many other small units…to recreate the big picture…in a more organized format.…The relational model provides a simple…and flexible way to describe data.…

 Data modeling is the initial purpose of any database.…The data has to be modeled or described…so that it can be input and output…in a method that can be duplicated…and applied to the business rules…of the organization using the system.…You actually see data organized like this…in the real world, all around you.…For example, if you go into any office,…you'll see several file cabinets…that store different files about different things.…One file cabinet, for example,…may store information about customers,…